 Built specifically to cut the sidewalls of car tyres, this Cutter represents the first step in the process of recycling car tyres.
 Through cutting the sidewalls of car tyres, the wire bead inside the tyre is removed to facilitate the compaction and shredding of these tyres.
 The cutter board is far from where the operator stands, to ensure maximum safety.

-The Sidewall Cutter by Gradeall is designed to handle tyres of different sizes, from 15” to truck and agricultural tyres.
+The Sidewall Cutter by Gradeall is designed to handle tyres of different sizes, from truck to large agricultural tyres such as tractor tyres.
 This Sidewall Cutter picks the tyres, cuts the sidewalls then places the tyres back on the ground.
-The operator stands safely behind the cutter, with three emergency stop buttons in the event of emergencies.
+The operator stands safely behind the cutter where the controls demand that two hands are used to ensure safety, with three emergency stop buttons in the event of emergencies safety has been designed into this machine.
+There are also 3 distinct sizes of sidewall cutter:

-Separating the rims of the tyres from the rubber tyres provides invaluable materials for the steel rim and the rubber tyre.
+Separating the rims of the tyres from the rubber tyres separates two valuable materials for the steel (or alloy) rim and the rubber tyre.
 The safety of the operator is ensured by the full closure of the automatic safety guard over the tyre during the separation process.
-The machine is also operated using two hands, which allows for maximum control.
+The machine is also operated using two hands, which allows for maximum safety.
+It is ideal for vehicle dismantlers and scrapyards who want to quick access to valuable scrap metal.

-Following on the success of the Tyre Rim Separator, the Truck Tyre Rim Separator has been proving its success in separating the steel rim from the rubber tyre.
+Following on the success of the Tyre Rim Separator, the Truck Tyre Rim Separator has been proving its success in separating the steel rim from the rubber tyre on much larger truck tyres.
 The truck tyre is surrounded by guards to protect both the operators and prevent any debris from flying around.

 Gradeall Truck Tyre Rim Separator | Tyre Recycling | Recycling Machinery | Tyre Rims